randy3k/AlignTab/README.md

 ```

 You then just use the name instead of the pattern in the input field.
-To edit the patterns, go to `Perferences -> Package Settings -> Aligh Tabular -> Settings`.
+To edit the patterns, go to `Perferences -> Package Settings -> AlignTab -> Settings`.